#464: Seeing code flows and generating tests with Kolo Transcript

 39:21 This is the FastAPI function for, for like an HTTP request that was served.

-39:43 It's like telling Kolo, here's the bits of code in a given library that are interesting.
+39:43 It's like telling Colo, here's the bits of code in a given library that are interesting.

-39:46 Now just kind of like display that and make that available for the, for the test generation.
+39:46 Now just kind of like display that and make that available for the test generation.

 39:50 Excellent.

-40:02 So that, that makes it totally, especially since you're using it.
+40:03 So that makes a ton of sense, especially since you're using it.

-40:05 By the way, it was Lily's Mastodon profile, I believe that I ran across that I first
+40:05 By the way, it was Lily's Mastodon profile, I believe, that I ran across that I first discovered Colo from.

 40:16 That's awesome.